Germany's top court restricts Europe's economic options

 Furthermore, the German ruling also raises grave questions not only about the economic management of the continent, but also about Europe's governance.

-But also because it implied that individual European countries did not have to worry too much about their reputation and borrow at cheap rates as they knew that ultimately the ECB would buy their debt, precisely what the Germans always sought to avoid.
+But another reason was that it implied that individual European countries did not have to worry too much about their reputation and could borrow at cheap rates as they knew that ultimately the ECB would buy their debt - precisely what the Germans always sought to avoid.

-More seriously still, a 2018 judgment by the European Court of Justice which deemed the ECB programme legal was dismissed in harsh terms by the German court, which branded the ruling as "incomprehensible" and "ultra vires", a Latin language legal term which implies that the European court went beyond the powers the law gave it.
+More seriously still, a 2018 judgment by the European Court of Justice which deemed that the ECB programme was legal was dismissed in harsh terms by the German court, which branded the ruling as "incomprehensible" and "ultra vires", a Latin-language legal term which implies that the European court went beyond the powers the law gave it.

 "For the first time in history, the constitutional court has found that the actions and decisions of European bodies overstep their legitimate competence, and therefore have no validity in Germany," said the court's president, Mr Andreas Vosskuhle.

-An immediate crisis has been averted because Germany's top judges have given the European central bank three months to come back with an explanation of how its bond purchasing programme may still fit existing treaties.
+An immediate crisis has been averted because Germany's top judges have given the ECB three months to come back with an explanation of how its bond purchasing programme may still fit existing treaties.
 Financial markets around the world therefore assume that a compromise could be found.

-Furthermore, Mr Vosskuhle was also at pains to point out that his court's decision does not prevent EU member states from helping each other with the coronavirus crisis by transferring money through other means, including increased contributions to the central EU budget.
+Furthermore, Mr Vosskuhle was also at pains to point out that his court's decision does not prevent EU member states from helping one another with the coronavirus crisis by transferring money through other means, including increased contributions to the central EU budget.

 Still, the German ruling is revolutionary and bound to have a serious impact on the future of Europe.